Hiutaky/selfpress/README.md

 ### Create the Admin Account

 To get started, you'll need to create an Administrator Account to secure your dashboard.
 Once that's done, you can configure the main domain for your panel.
 This domain can only be linked using the Cloudflare API.
-As part of the setup, you'll also need to generate Origin Certificates to ensure a secure connection for both the panel and the WordPress installations.
+As part of the setup, you'll also need to generate Origin Certificates to ensure a secure connection for both the panel and the WordPress installations. (domains can be connected only using production environment and server with public ip exposed properly)

 Each WordPress installation you deploy will automatically receive a custom subdomain based on the main domain you've assigned to the panel, making it instantly accessible.
 Later, you'll have the option to link a different main domain if needed.